Goombah

-Goombah is a slang term for people of Italian descent, only in the United States.
+Goombah is a slang term for people of Italian descent used in the United States.

 Etymology

 Goombah and similar forms derived as an alteration or Anglicized spelling of the common Southern Italian familiar term of address, cumpà, the apocoped oxytone form of the word cumpari found in Southern Italian dialects and compare found in Standard Italian, which denotes a companion or friend.